sanjaydevscripts/portfolio/README.md

 # 🌐 Personal Portfolio Website

-This is a personal **Portfolio Website** built using HTML, CSS, JavaScript, and Django (if backend features are used).
+This is a personal **Portfolio Website** built using HTML, CSS, JavaScript, and Django .
 It showcases skills, projects, achievements, and contact information in a clean and modern layout.

 🌍 **Live Deployment:**